Bare Metal Kafka Using KRaft

 eric | May 16, 2023, 9:09 a.m.

-A basic Apache Kafka test-setup with 2 servers using KRaft.
+A basic Apache Kafka test-setup with 2 servers and 3 brokers and controllers each, using KRaft.
 The recommended setup for production is at least 3 brokers and 3 controllers.
-The procedure is the same as below.
-Just add one more broker.

 Preparations